Close ILTakeCare Suggestion

 Depreciation rate of bikes after 5 years

-The depreciation rate on bikes after five years is not fixed by a standard percentage.
-Instead, it is decided by mutual agreement between you and the insurer, based on your bike’s condition, usage,and current market value.
+After five years, bike depreciation is no longer linked to a fixed IRDAI percentage.
+Instead, it is decided by mutual agreement between you and the insurer, based on your bike’s condition, usage and current market value.

 Insurers may inspect your bike or request recent service records to assess its condition.
 While older bikes often have lower premiums, mechanical condition matters more than age.
 Popular, premium, sports and limited-edition models typically retain better value.
 However, after-market modifications are usually excluded from coverage.